AlizaMedicalImaging/AlizaMS/README.md

 Windows
 -------

-Click or run from terminal _aliza.exe_
+Click or run from terminal _alizams.exe_

 View
 ----